Table of Contents

 Establishment of Superior Courts

 The Courts of Justice Act, 1924 reestablished the courts under the Irish Free State Constitution.
-Most of the courts and court offices as then established, have continued to the present day.
-The Courts of Justice Acts, as amended from time to time, regulate the courts, court officers and court business.
+Most of the courts and court offices as then established have continued to the present day.
+The Courts of Justice Acts, amended from time to time, regulate the courts, court officers and court business.
 See generally the sections on the courts of justice legislation.

-LOwer Courts
+Lower Courts

-Constittutional Challenge
+Constitutional Challenge

-No question shall be raised whether in pleading, argument or otherwise in any court other than in the High Court or Supreme Court, in relation to the constitutionality of the law.
+No question shall be raised, whether in pleading, argument or otherwise, in any court other than in the High Court or Supreme Court in relation to the constitutionality of the law.
 The Circuit Court and District Court are bound, at least by post-1937 legislation, which is presumed to be compatible with Constitution until established as invalid in accordance with the constitutional provisions in respect of judicial review.

 Judges in the lower courts may adjourn cases if a question is pending as to the constitutionality of the relevant statute in High Court proceedings.
-It is not obliged to adjourn cases, including prosecutions where the case is pending.
+It is not obliged to adjourn cases, including prosecutions, where the case is pending.

 The High Court

 The Court of Criminal Appeal was established by the Court of Justice Acts, without being specifically referred to in the Constitution.
-A 2013 amendmentsto the Constitution provides specifically for a new Court of Appeal, which embraces both a civil court of appeal and the court of criminal appeal in a single new court.
-Prior to this amendment, the Supreme Court had held that the Constitution allows the Oireachtas to provide for a court of appeal other than the High Court or Supreme Court.
+A 2013 amendment to the Constitution provides specifically for a new Court of Appeal, which embraces both a civil court of appeal and the court of criminal appeal in a single new court.
+Prior to this amendment, the Supreme Court had held that the Constitution allowed the Oireachtas to provide for a court of appeal other than the High Court or Supreme Court.

 The Court of Appeal

-No law shall be enacted excepting from the appellate jurisdiction of the Court of Appeal cases which involve questions as to the validity of any law having regard to the provisions of this Constitution.The decision of the Court of Appeal shall be final and conclusive, save as otherwise provided by this Article.
+No law shall be enacted excepting from the appellate jurisdiction of the Court of Appeal cases which involve questions as to the validity of any law.
+The decision of the Court of Appeal shall be final and conclusive, save for in exceptional circumstances where the Supreme Court has jurisdiction from decisions of the Court of Appeal.

 Appeal